Print

 Proposed (short term):

-'Bill English Memorial Trip to Amsterdam & Antwerp (possibly including Ypres) - tba
+'Bill English Memorial Trip to Amsterdam's Bock Beer Festival (jointly with SPBW) - tba

-Further details may be posted here in due course.
+Further details will be posted here in due course.

 Proposed (long term):